Drone Operator Services

 Fully Licensed

-Direction de l'Aéronautique Civile du Maroc (DACM) certified operators with all required permits and insurance for commercial aerial filming in Morocco.
+Direction de l'Aéronautique Civile du Maroc (DACM) certified operators with all needed permits and insurance for commercial aerial filming in Morocco.

 Regulation Experts

-Deep knowledge of Moroccan airspace rules including the 150m altitude limit, no-fly zones near airports and military installations, and permit lead times of 21+ business days for filming authorization.
+Deep knowledge of Moroccan airspace rules including the 150m altitude limit, no-fly zones near airports and military installations, and permit lead times of 21+ business days for filming sign-off.

 Safety First

-Rigorous safety protocols and risk assessment procedures meeting Direction de l'Aéronautique Civile du Maroc (DACM) standards for every shoot location.
+Tight safety protocols and risk assessment procedures meeting Direction de l'Aéronautique Civile du Maroc (DACM) standards for each shoot location.

 Morocco Expertise

-Intimate knowledge of Moroccan airspace regulations, iconic filming locations across Casablanca and Marrakech, and local permit processes.
+Intimate knowledge of Moroccan airspace rules, iconic filming locations across Casablanca and Marrakech, and local permit processes.

 Frequently Asked Questions